idefix-code/idefix/doc/source/programmingguide.rst

 arrays are not just a contiguous memory zone as one would expect from a C array.
 Instead, they are C++ objects, with several properties.
 In particular, pointer arithmetic, which is a common (bad) practice on C arrays, is not allowed on ``IdefixArray``.
-Allocation is performed as an instantiation of the ``IdefixArraynD`` class.
+Allocation is performed as an instantiation of the ``IdefixArraynD`` class with the array name and size in parameter.
 For instance, the following code block will allocate myOldArray and perform a shallow copy of ``myOldArray``.

 .. code-block:: c++